OWASP Top 10 and Snort Rule Creation

 “…account=0?Name=normie”

-Then, sending a new request or pressing “Enter” can allow you to take over that account, allowing you to view and modify anything the user can access.
+Then, sending a new request or pressing “Enter” lets you take over that account, enabling you to view and modify anything the user can access.

 “…account=0?Name=Admin”